gethiox/HIDI/README.md

 - Automatic update of factory configurations (if there are new ones or modified). hidi.config stays intact
 - Support for optional HD44780 screens (16x2, 20x4) for displaying statistics
 - Relatively good default configurations for keyboards and gamepads

-## In progress
-These are things that I want to make before 1.0 release:
-- [ ] Proper logging with multi-level debug option
-  - [x] serialized logs in entire application
-  - [x] gocui cli view for logging, device statistics and virtual LCD information
-  - [ ] log deserialization
-  - [ ] pretty print for logs
-- [ ] Improve throttling logic to the best possible solution
-- [ ] General code cleanup

 # Nice to have
 - Utilize mouse's relative input